Infrastructure projects in Rizal to boost business opportunities

 Following Masinag, the route begins its journey to the Sierra Madre mountain range via Tanay, Santa Maria in Laguna, Real, and ultimately Infanta in Quezon.
 The road is well-known for the regular motorcycle racers who take joyrides on the twisting mountainous roads.

 Laguna Lake Highway (completed)

-The Laguna Lake Highway, formerly known as the Circumferential 6 (C-6) Road, is a network of roads and bridges comprising the sixth and outermost beltway of Metro Manila in the Philippines.
+The Laguna Lake Highway, formerly the Circumferential 6 (C-6) Road, is a network of roads and bridges comprising Metro Manila’s sixth and outermost beltway in the Philippines.

 The route would connect Metro Manila to the provinces of Bulacan in the north, Rizal in the east, and Cavite in the south, traversing via Pasig, Taguig, and Muntinlupa.

 C-6 Road is a four-lane road developed along the shore of Laguna de Bay in 2009.
 It is a two-lane road that stretches roughly 7 kilometers (4.3 miles) from M.L.
 Quezon Street at Lower Bicutan, Taguig, to the municipality of Taytay, Rizal.